 Try On Your Old Clothes

-Put on a pair of pants and see how much differently they fit.
+Put on a pair of pants and see how differently they fit.
 You can do this every few weeks, just like the progress pictures.

 Bonus Step: Use My Free Booty Builder Training Program